tibocin/stackr/README.md

 3. Configure:

    - Your exchange API keys
-   - Your Bitcoin Core RPC endpoint
+   - Your Bitcoin Knots RPC endpoint
    - Your xpub

 4. Set up your first DCA schedule or trigger